harness/developer-hub/release-notes/harness-platform.md

 - The repository location of the Helm chart for the NextGen delegate is changing.
 (DEL-5576)

-  The repository has been deprecated.
-This means that updates to the chart will not be made to [https://app.harness.io/storage/harness-download/delegate-helm-chart/](https://app.harness.io/storage/harness-download/delegate-helm-chart/) and will not be available from that location.
-To ensure retrieval of the most recent Helm chart, update your references to the chart repository to [https://app.harness.io/storage/harness-download/harness-helm-charts/](https://app.harness.io/storage/harness-download/harness-helm-charts/).
+  The repository is being deprecated.
+Updates to the chart will not be made to [https://app.harness.io/storage/harness-download/delegate-helm-chart/](https://app.harness.io/storage/harness-download/delegate-helm-chart/) and will not be available from that location.
+To ensure retrieval of the most recent Helm chart, update your repository references to [https://app.harness.io/storage/harness-download/harness-helm-charts/](https://app.harness.io/storage/harness-download/harness-helm-charts/).

 ### Early access